When Deep Learning Meets Polyhedral Theory: A Survey: Introduction

 In \emph{reinforcement learning}, the focus is on modeling agents that can interact with their environment through actions and associated rewards.
 Examples of such applications include neural networks designed for the navigation of self-driving vehicles \citep{gao2020vectornet} and for playing Atari games \citep{Atari}, more contemporary electronic games such as Dota 2 \citep{dota2} and StarCraft II \citep{starcraft2}, and the game of Go \citep{AlphaGo} at levels that are either better or at least comparable to human players.

-A more recent and popular example are generative transformers \citep{GPT}, such as DALL·E 2 \citep{dalle2} producing realistic images from text prompts in mid-2022 and ChatGPT \citep{ChatGPT} producing realistic dialogues with users in early 2023, the latter belonging to the fast growing family of large language models.
-They are based on replacing architectures based on feedback connections, such as LSTM, with the attention mechanisms aimed at scoring the relevance of past states \citep{bahdanau2015translation}, which is the foundation of the transformer architecture \citep{vaswani2017attention}.
+A more recent and popular example are generative transformers \citep{GPT}, such as DALL·E 2 \citep{dalle2} producing realistic images from text prompts in mid-2022 and ChatGPT \citep{ChatGPT} producing realistic dialogues with users in early 2023, the latter belonging to the fast-growing family of large language models.
+These models use a new type of architecture, which preserves context in a different way from LSTMs: they rely on attention heads aimed at scoring the relevance of past states \citep{bahdanau2015translation}, which is the foundation of the transformer architecture \citep{vaswani2017attention}.

 \paragraph{Further reading} For a historical perspective on neural networks, we recommend \cite{historical}.
 For a recent and broad introduction to the fundamentals of deep learning, we recommend~\cite{zhang2023dive}.
 For other forms of measuring model complexity in neural networks, we refer to~\cite{hu2021complexity}.